iurietarlev/tic-tac-toe_react-game/README.md

 # tic-tac-toe_react-game
-Basic React Tutorial to build a "tic tac toe" game
+In this project I have implemented a basic "tic tac toe" game using ReactJS.
+The game can be accessed via the following github pages link: https://iurietarlev.github.io/tic-tac-toe_react-game/.

+The styling has been set up in the CSS file.
+The React tutorial followed for implementation of this game can be accessed via this link: https://reactjs.org/tutorial/tutorial.html.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).